Custom Error Pages

 Broken Links occasionally occur, and redirects help guide users when site structure and/or page names change.
 To ensure a good user experience, create a custom error page (click here for example).

-Without custom error pages, broken links and other erros yield a terse generic error message and no options.
+Without custom error pages, broken links and other errors yield a terse generic error message and no options.
 Custom Error Message pages can apologize for the error, and helpfully provide the user with full navigation options (menus).

 Humorous Custom Error Pages "Humanize" Your Site: